IsaacShelton/Adept-1.1/README.md

     data.c = 12345
     println(data.c)

-    // Use 'delete' statement to free the object delete data
+    // Use the 'delete' statement to free the object delete data
     return 0
 }